Pooley Bridge

-Pooley Bridge is a village in the Eden District of the northwestern English county of Cumbria, within the traditional borders of Westmorland.
+Pooley Bridge is a village in the Westmorland and Furness of the northwestern English county of Cumbria, within the traditional borders of Westmorland.

 The village takes its name from a bridge over the River Eamont at the northern end of Ullswater.
 The bridge, erected in 1764 and replacing an earlier bridge from the 16th century, collapsed on 6 December 2015 when Cumbria was hit by heavy flooding as a result of Storm Desmond.
 A temporary replacement bridge was opened on 20 March 2016.
 A new stainless steel bridge was lifted into place in May 2020, and opened in October 2020.